pskrillz/front-end-challenges/README.md

 Each challenge will be isolated into a single directory.
 For example, challenge 1 is located in the `/challenge-1/` directory.
 To begin, `cd` into that directory.

 For each specific challenge, read the specifications for completion of the challenge in the `README.md` and complete the requirements.
-The final.jpg file should be what the result of the requirements looks like.
+If included, the `final.jpg` file should be what the result of the requirements looks like.

 ### Directory Structure